Valentyn-Radobenko/nothing-landing/README.md

 # Nothing Landing Page

 A practice landing page inspired by **Nothing**, a London-based tech company known for its minimalist and innovative approach to technology.
-This project is a personal exercise in web development, focusing on clean design, intuitive interactions, and smooth animations.

 ## Features
 - **HTML, SCSS, and JavaScript**: Responsive layout and dynamic interactions using modern web technologies.